Azure/diagnostics-eventflow/README.md

 *Nuget package:* [**Microsoft.Diagnostics.EventFlow.Inputs.ApplicationInsights**](https://www.nuget.org/packages/Microsoft.Diagnostics.EventFlow.Inputs.ApplicationInsights/)

 Application Insights input is designed for the following scenario:

 1. You have an application that uses Application Insights for monitoring and diagnostics.
 2. You want to send a portion of your Application Insights telemetry to some destination other than Application Insights (e.g. Azure EventHub or Elasticsearch; the assumption is there is an EventFlow output for where the data needs to go).

+For example, you might want to leverage [Application Insights sampling capabilities](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-sampling) to reduce the amount of data analyzed by Application Insights without losing analysis fidelity, while sending full raw logs to Elasticsearch to do detailed log search during problem troubleshooting.

 *Usage*
 1. Add the `EventFlowTelemetryProcessor` to your Application Insights configuration file (it goes into `TelemetryProcessors` element):